 Describe the Organization's Program Activity:

 HISTORIC DEERFIELD'S PUBLIC HISTORIAN DEVELOPS AND OVERSEES THE ANNUAL LECTURE SERIES IN HISTORY AND COLLABORATES TO CREATE PROGRAMS FOR GENERAL AND ACADEMIC AUDIENCES.
-ACADEMIC PROGRAMS FOCUS ON THE INTERDISCIPLINARY USE OF HISTORY AND RELATED FIELDS WITH A COMMITMENT TO INCREASING ATTENDANCE, EXPANDING MUSEUM AUDIENCES AND FOSTERING HISTORIC DEERFIELD'S AFFILIATION WITH FIVE COLLEGES, INC., AS WELL AS OTHER COLLEGE FACULTY MEMBERS AND MUSEUM STAFF AT OTHER INSTITUTIONS.
+ACADEMIC PROGRAMS FOCUS ON THE INTERDISCIPLINARY USE OF HISTORY AND RELATED FIELDS WITH A COMMITMENT TO INCREASING ATTENDANCE, EXPANDING MUSEUM AUDIENCES AND FOSTERING HISTORIC DEERFIELD'S AFFILIATION WITH FIVE COLLEGES, INC. AS WELL AS OTHER COLLEGE FACULTY MEMBERS AND MUSEUM STAFF AT OTHER INSTITUTIONS.
 THE PUBLIC HISTORIAN TEACHES A COURSE IN MATERIAL CULTURE FOR UNDERGRADUATE AND GRADUATE STUDENTS IN THE FIVE COLLEGES OFFERED THROUGH SMITH COLLEGE AND DIRECTS HISTORIC DEERFIELD'S SUMMER FELLOWSHIP PROGRAM.
 THE SUMMER FELLOWSHIP PROGRAM WAS ESTABLISHED IN 1956.
-THIS NINE-WEEK RESIDENTIAL PROGRAM IS DESIGNED FOR UNDERGRADUATE RISING SENIORS AND GRADUATING SENIORS.
-SIX FELLOWS COMPLETED THE PROGRAM THIS FISCAL YEAR AND OVER 450 HAVE COMPLETED THE PROGRAM SINCE ITS INCEPTION.
+THIS NINE-WEEK RESIDENTIAL PROGRAM IS DESIGNED FOR UNDERGRADUATE STUDENTS, RISING SENIORS, AND GRADUATING SENIORS.
+SEVEN FELLOWS COMPLETED THE PROGRAM THIS FISCAL YEAR AND OVER 460 HAVE COMPLETED THE PROGRAM SINCE ITS INCEPTION.
 APPROXIMATELY 75% OF SUMMER FELLOWS PURSUE CAREERS IN THE MUSEUM OR MATERIAL CULTURE FIELDS.
-THE LIBRARY ADDED 70 ITEMS TO ITS COLLECTION OF OVER 25,000 ITEMS.
+THE LIBRARY ADDED 253 ITEMS TO ITS COLLECTION OF OVER 25,000 ITEMS DURING FISCAL YEAR 2022.

 THE DEERFIELD INN WAS PURCHASED IN 1945 BY HENRY AND HELEN GEIER FLYNT, THE FOUNDERS OF WHAT IS NOW KNOWN AS HISTORIC DEERFIELD, INC. THE FLYNTS ENVISIONED HISTORIC DEERFIELD AS A QUINTESSENTIAL RURAL NEW ENGLAND VILLAGE WITH AUTHENTIC HISTORIC BUILDINGS DATING BACK TO 1714.
-HISTORIC DEERFIELD IS A DESTINATION; ITIS MORE THAN SIMPLY TOURING A HOUSE OR ATTENDING A LECTURE.
-RATHER, IT IS AN EXPERIENCE THAT ENCOMPASSES WALKS ALONG OLD MAIN STREET, RECREATION, LEARNING, MEALS, AND PERHAPS AN OVERNIGHT STAY.
-IN ADDITION TO THE STORIES WE TELL OF THE PEOPLE WHO LIVED HERE, A RANGE OF OTHER EDUCATIONAL OPPORTUNITIES EXIST AS EDUCATION HAS ALWAYS BEEN AND REMAINS A STRONG COMPONENT OF HISTORIC DEERFIELD'S MISSION.
-THE DEERFIELD INN SUPPORTS THESE MUSEUM ACTIVITIES AS IT CATERS EVENTS AND MEALS, AND HOUSES AND FEEDS SPEAKERS AND PROGRAM PARTICIPANTS, AND IS AN IMPORTANT BACKDROP FOR DEVELOPMENT ACTIVITIES.
-THIS PAST YEAR, THE INN WELCOMED OVER 2,000 GUESTS AND CHAMPNEY'S SERVED OVER 23,500 GUESTS.
+HISTORIC DEERFIELD IS A DESTINATION; IT IS MORE THAN SIMPLY TOURING A HOUSE OR ATTENDING A LECTURE.
+RATHER, IT IS AN EXPERIENCE THAT ENCOMPASSES WALKS ALONG OLD MAIN STREET, RECREATION, LEARNING, MEALS AND PERHAPS AN OVERNIGHT STAY.
+IN ADDITION TO THE STORIES, WE TELL OF THE PEOPLE WHO LIVED HERE, A RANGE OF OTHER EDUCATIONAL OPPORTUNITIES EXISTS AS EDUCATION HAS ALWAYS BEEN AND REMAINS A STRONG COMPONENT OF HISTORIC DEERFIELD'S MISSION.
+THE DEERFIELD INN SUPPORTS THESE MUSEUM ACTIVITIES AS IT CATERS FOR EVENTS AND MEALS, AND HOUSES AND FEEDS SPEAKERS, PROGRAM PARTICIPANTS, AND VISITORS.
+IT IS ALSO AN IMPORTANT BACKDROP FOR DEVELOPMENT ACTIVITIES.
+THIS PAST YEAR, THE INN WELCOMED OVER 7,300 GUESTS AND CHAMPNEYS RESTAURANT SERVED OVER 61,500 GUESTS.

 Name (title) | Role | Hours | Compensation |